Equestrian statue of Caesar Rodney: History

 Funds for the statue were raised by the Caesar Rodney Equestrian Statue Executive Committee to commemorate the ride of Rodney from Kent County, Delaware to Independence Hall in Philadelphia on July 1 and 2, 1776.

+The statue was unveiled in Rodney Square in Wilmington, Delaware on July 4, 1923.

 It was removed from public display on June 12, 2020, along with the statue of Christopher Columbus in Wilmington, Delaware in the wake of the protests following the murder of George Floyd.
 Both statues were temporarily removed after a Dover, Delaware statue honoring law enforcement was vandalized with an axe and urine-soaked Delaware state flags.
+The cost of removal was $33,561.80 and the statue was placed in a private storage facility in Swedesboro, NJ, at a cost of $100 per month.

+Internal Interior Department documents made public in February 2026 stated that the Trump administration sought to give the sculpture a "position of honor" in Washington, DC, at least temporarily in Freedom Plaza, as part of the nation’s 250th birthday.

+The statue was placed in Freedom Plaza in May 2026, surrounded by twelve other statues of Revolutionary War leaders.